We have included this page so that our translate button can work on this important content

 We have a member of staff who is dedicated to supporting Looked After Children.
 This member of staff liaises with the Lincolnshire Virtual School in respect of all children at the school who have ‘looked after’ status. firstname.lastname@example.org Schools address any queries directly to the child’s social worker until they are 17 years 6 months after which they are transferred to Lincolnshire Leaving Care Service.

-Young people are increasingly using mobiles phones, tablets and computers on a daily basis.
-While mobile devices are a source of fun, entertainment, communication and education we know that some adults and young people will use these technologies to harm young people.
-The harm might range from hurtful and abusive texts and e-mails, to enticing young people to engage in sexually harmful conversations, webcam photography or face-face meetings.
+Young people are increasingly using mobiles phones, tablets, and computers on a daily basis.
+While mobile devices are a source of fun, entertainment, communication, and education we know that some adults and young people will use these technologies to harm young people.
+The harm might range from hurtful and abusive messages directed at them, inappropriate and harmful content, to enticing young people to engage in sexually harmful conversations, video calls, indecent image sharing or face-to-face meetings.
 Our e-safety policy explains how we try to keep young people safe in the home.
 The school follows UK Council for Internet Safety and Department for Education Guidance around sexting and staff will immediately report concerns to the Designated Safeguarding Lead.

-“Chatrooms” and social networking sites are the more obvious sources of inappropriate and harmful behaviour and young people cannot access these on our IT system.
-We will work with young people on how to maintain their own safety and how to summon help if they are concerned about what they see on line.
-Some young people will undoubtedly be chatting on mobiles or social networking sites at home and parents are encouraged to consider measures to keep their young people safe.
+Gaming networks, messaging apps and social media are the more obvious sources of inappropriate and harmful behaviour and young people cannot access these on our IT system.
+We will work with young people on how to maintain their own safety and how to summon help if they are concerned about what they see online.
+Some young people will undoubtedly be chatting through apps or social media at home and parents are encouraged to consider measures to keep their young people safe.
+Information on parental controls can be found at https://www.internetmatters.org/

 The staff Code of Conduct provides further advice and guidance regarding the use of social networking and electronic communication with young people in our care.